vignettes/visStatistics.Rmd

 visstat()

-tests the null hypothesis that the predictor and response variables are independent using eitherchisq.test()
+tests the null hypothesis that the variables

-If the feature consists of class
+When the predictor consists of class

 “factor